zuixjs/zuix-web-starter/source/pages/page-editing-and-options/index.md

 # Page editing

-Content pages are simple text files implemented using [Markdown](https://www.markdownguide.org/) syntax, and that have front matter data, used to select the page layout and other options.
+Content pages are simple text files implemented using [Markdown](https://www.markdownguide.org/) syntax, and that have front matter data that is used to specify the page layout and other options.

 **Example:** `index.md`